 An immaculately-presented terraced cottage, superbly located within a short walk of Faversham's popular Royal Cinema, one of only a hundred in the country still in its original design.
 This Faversham cottage is also close to the indoor and outdoor swimming pools and the centre of this historic market town and would make a wonderful base for a family holiday.
 This cottage in Faversham offers visitors three attractive bedrooms, two on the first floor and one on the lower ground floor, all furnished with comfort and relaxation in mind.
 Set over three floors, this lovely cottage in Faversham offers plenty of space for everyone, with a light and airy sitting room for the family to relax in.
 The fitted kitchen has almost everything that a lover of cooking will desire, and with the dining room adjoining it, guests need never feel too far away from the action.
 Outside is a well-maintained garden where, due to the sunny position, alfresco dining is a must!
 The market town of Faversham is home to the oldest brewery in Britain, Shepherd Neame, which offers regular tours and would make for a wonderful day out.
-Guests to this lovely Faversham cottage can also enjoy taking a stroll along Abbey Street and gazing in wonder at the collection of medieval houses that line this road.
+Guests to this lovely Faversham cottage can also enjoy taking a stroll along Abbey Street and gaze in wonder at the collection of medieval houses that line this road.
 To continue with the traditional feel of your day, why not take your seat in Faversham's Royal Cinema with its original appeal, before returning back to the welcome of this lovely Victorian cottage?
 A truly wonderful Faversham cottage, perfect for your family holiday.

 Three bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Lower ground floor WC.
 Kitchen.
 Dining room.
 Sitting room with multi-fuel stove.